 - 200 mg/lt for white or rosé wines.

 As such two different thresholds show, generally speaking white wines contain more SO2 than red wines.
-This is because in the winemaking process of the former grape skins and seeds are removed right after pressing and before fermentation, while these are retained in the fermentation of red wines.
-This means that polyphenols (i.e., tannins and natural pigments such as anthocyanins) that are found in grape skins and seeds and that naturally act as antioxidants only get extracted in the red wine fermentation process: hence the need to use more sulphur dioxide in the white wine fermentation process to compensate for such absence.
+This is because in the winemaking process of the former, grape skins and seeds are removed right after pressing and before fermentation, while these are retained in the fermentation and maceration of red wines.
+This means that polyphenols (i.e., tannins and natural pigments such as anthocyanins) that are found in grape skins and seeds and that naturally act as antioxidants only get extracted in the red wine fermentation process: hence the need to use more sulfur dioxide in the white wine fermentation process to compensate for such absence.

-One thing to be aware of is that, among the exceptions to the maximum SO2 limits indicated above, sweet raisin wines (including Sauternes, Barsac, Tokaji, Trockenbeerenauslese, Albana di Romagna Passito, and ice wines) are permitted to contain up to 400 mg/lt of sulphur dioxide, double the maximum amount permitted for white/rosé wines: this leniency is justified by the high sugar content of such wines, which could trigger natural re-fermentation processes were these not inhibited by SO2.
+One thing to be aware of is that, among the exceptions to the maximum SO2 limits indicated above, sweet raisin wines (including Sauternes, Barsac, Tokaji, Trockenbeerenauslese, Albana di Romagna Passito, and ice wines) are permitted to contain up to 400 mg/lt of sulfur dioxide, double the maximum amount permitted for white/rosé wines: this leniency is justified by the high sugar content of such wines, which could trigger natural re-fermentation processes were these not inhibited by SO2.
 So, be aware that, when you drink that kind of wines, you will likely be assuming more SO2 than with “regular” wines.

 One last remark: recently certain producers and organic wine makers have started marketing “no added sulfite” wines.
 Regardless of how you feel about this emerging trend, one should note that this does not mean that “no added sulfite” wines do not contain sulfites: it only means that none were added to the wine.
-All wines, in fact, contain some extent of sulfites because these are a natural byproduct of the yeasts that are used to cause the alcoholic fermentation.
+All wines, in fact, contain some extent of sulfites because these are a natural byproduct of the yeasts that cause the alcoholic fermentation.

 Hope you found this informative: feel free to share your opinion by leaving a comment below!